matthewgallina/smockin/README.md

 ### OVERVIEW

-sMockin is a development tool used to dynamically simulate API endpoints, S3 buckets & Email Accounts.
+sMockin is a development tool used to dynamically mock API endpoints, S3 buckets & Email Accounts.

 Featuring a rich UI an built in mock servers, creating and managing mocks can be done quickly, both with or without code.